lionelclement/Elvex/README.md

 Causal clauses with tense aggrement.

-In French, the verbal tense of premise and conclusion of a clausal clause depends on the aspect, the tense and even on the language register of the sentence
+In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence

 - present:
 if present => future
-- present or future in house or slang language: conditional without "if" => conditional
+- present or future in slang language: conditional without "if" => conditional
 - past:
 if past => past conditional
-- past in house or slang language: past conditional without "if" => past conditional
+- past in slang language:
+past conditional without "if" => past conditional
 - future:
  Imperfect => conditional